rackerlabs/support-how-to/content/general/ord1-cr5-cr8-data-center-consolidation-faq.md

 are retained and moved with the devices to the new location.
 In this case, you do not need to make any changes to your DNS.

-Rarely, because of an environment’s configuration, we might need to change the IP address change of a firewall or edge device.
+Rarely, because of an environment’s configuration, we might need to change the IP address of a firewall or edge device.
 If a customer needs this modification, the Migration Project Manager or your Rackspace Account Manager reaches out to discuss the changes.

 #### Exception - Rackspace Managed Backup service